Mapping properties of the heat operator on edge manifolds: Asymptotics of the heat kernel on edge manifolds

 To obtain the correct blowup of $M^2_h$ in the case of an incomplete edge metric, one first does a parabolic blowup of the submanifold $A$ defined above.
 The resulting heat space $[M^2_h, A]$ is defined as the union of $M^2_h\backslash A$ with the interior spherical normal bundle of $A$ in $M^2_h$.
 The blowup $[M^2_h, A]$ is endowed with the unique minimal differential structure with respect to which smooth functions in the interior of $M^2_h$ and polar coordinates on $M^2_h$ around $A$ are smooth.
 This blowup introduces four new boundary hypersurfaces, which we denote by ff (the front face), rf (the right face), lf (the left face) and tf (the temporal face).

 The actual heat-space blowup $\mathscr{M}^2_h$ is obtained by a parabolic blowup of $[M^2_h, A]$ along the diagonal

 lifted to a submanifold of $[M^2_h, A]$.
 The resulting blowup $\mathscr{M}^2_h$ is defined as before by cutting out the submanifold and replacing it with its spherical normal bundle; a new boundary hypersurface, the temporal diagonal (td), appears.
-The blowup $\mathscr{M}^2_h$ is a manifold with boundaries and corners as depicted in Figure \ref{heat-incomplete}.
+The blowup $\mathscr{M}^2_h$ is a manifold with boundaries and corners as depicted in \cite[Fig. 3]{MazVer:ATM}.
 The appropriate projective coordinates on $\mathscr{M}^2_h$ are given as follows.
 Near the top corner of ff away from tf the projective coordinates are given by

 where in these coordinates $\rho, \xi, \widetilde{\xi}$ are the defining functions of the faces ff, rf and lf, respectively.
 For the bottom corner of ff near lf, the projective coordinates are given by